Background

 Under the guidance and supervision of the Amelia Island Tourist Development Council (AITDC), the AICVB utilizes funding generated by a 5% Tourism Development Tax (TDT) on short-term lodging located on Amelia Island to maximize the economic impact of tourism while enhancing the island’s quality of life.

 Since its inception, the AICVB has driven tourism initiatives to produce record-breaking economic performance year after year, while supporting events and activities that add to the experiences available to residents and visitors.
+See the AICVB's strategic plan for 2021-2024 here

 In implementing the programs of the AITDC, the AICVB works to maximize the positive impact of a sustainable tourism industry for the citizens of Amelia Island.
 By inspiring travelers to “Come Make Memories” and share their experiences, the AICVB stimulates visitation to Amelia Island and its many attractions and special events.